 Premonitions and telepathy are certainly hard to prove.
 Dreams by their nature use metaphors.
 Students of the English language constantly argue over what inspired writers and poets.
 A dream is very similar in that an atom bomb exploding is very difficult to link to premonitions.
 That atom bomb may simply link any number of causes.
 The fact that some terrible event took place the day after an atom bomb dream does not directly prove anything.

 There does seem some evidence to support premonitions though.
 Personally I believe that premonitions exist.
 I have for many years linked events to dreams that took place the day before.
 Then one day I woke up and had a dream that left me thinking something terrible would soon take place.
-After analyzing the dream it seemed connected to one person.
+After analysing the dream it seemed connected to one person.
 On that very day that person died.
 So personally I have never been a non believer since then.

 There seems no good reason why this takes place.
 Many people seem to have dreams that predict terrible events but it does not stop them happening.
 It is not easy to develop such skills so that we can call on telepathy or premonitions at will.